pingcap/tidb-lightning/docs/tidb-lightning-user-guide.md

     pprof-port = 10089

-    # table-concurrency controls the maximum handled tables concurently while reading mydumper sql files.
-It can affects the tikv-importer memory usage.
+    # table-concurrency controls the maximum handled tables concurrently while reading Mydumper SQL files.
+It can affect the tikv-importer memory usage amount.
     table-concurrency = 8
-    # region-concurrency change the concurrency number of data.
+    # region-concurrency changes the concurrency number of data.
 It is set to the number of logical CPU cores by default and needs no configuration.
     # in mixed configuration, you can set it to 75% of the size of logical CPU cores.
     # region-concurrency default to runtime.NumCPU()
     # region-concurrency =